 The next type of pond that can be used for raising fish is the tarpaulin pond.
-This type of fish pond is the next common after earthen, concrete, and plastic pond.
+This type of fish pond is the next most common after earthen, concrete, and plastic ponds.

 It can be constructed with either wood or galvanized pipes and then covered with a tarpaulin.
 Tarpaulin pond comes in different sizes and colors.

 One of the advantages of the tarpaulin pond over the other types of ponds is that is easy to set up.

 Factors To Consider Before Setting Up A Tarpaulin Pond